Fokke-/bartender.js/README.md

 ## Accessibility

 - ARIA-attributes are being used for all relevant elements
-- After closing the bar the focus will return to the button which was used to open the bar
+- After closing the bar the focus will return to the element which was used to open the bar
 - If bar is closed, it's child elements are not focusable
 - If focus trap is enabled and bar is open, only it's child elements are focusable
 - All transitions are disabled if user prefers reduced motion